bejayoharen/bjorg.github.io/_posts/2024-12-12-engineering-team-growth-2-interview-panel.markdown

 However, I'm not completely opposed to them either.
 They aren't the best representation of work we do as software engineers, but it's hard to be really good at software engineering without being able to write some challenging code, so I still keep them handy in my toolkit for times when I don't have a clearly written JD, or we are hiring a junior engineer, who might not yet be great at real-world tasks.
 I particularly like simple white-boarding questions for junior and intern engineers, who still need to learn on-the-job skills and what you really need to assess is if they can write code.

 Regardless, I recommend avoiding anything too common (like "reverse a string" which practically everyone has done already) or too tricky (like "find all prime numbers from 1 to 1000" which requires knowledge of the sieve of Eratosthenes or else it becomes overly complex).
-Simple tasks that require two, preexisting data structures work well (eg "find the most common word in a given list").
+Simple tasks that require two preexisting data structures work well (e.g., "find the most common word in a given list").
 I don't believe these tests can be used to determine someone's overall experience or the depth of their knowledge or experience, so I don't see too much point in making them overly complex or tricky.

 # Post Interview

 I’ll say more about how to actually conduct interviews in my next post, but for now, let’s assume everyone has done their interviews and evaluated the candidate based on their rubrics.
 What’s next?

 Ideally, everyone should jot down their notes and the results of their interviews before talking to others.
-This prevents one interviewer with strong feelings or strong persuasion skills from influencing the rest of the panel.
+This helps ensure that everyone's opinion is heard and their initial impressions are documented.
+One panelist with strong feelings or persuasion skills can sometimes drown out important points made by others, or bias others into changing their mind before they've even given their opinion.

 Trying to stop people from gossiping, however, is almost impossible, so I try to make jotting down the results as quick and easy as possible.
 I usually use a google form asking the interviewer the following questions:

 * Did the candidate pass your tests?
 (1-5 + open-ended section to elaborate)
 * Does the candidate have the right experience for the job?
 (1-5 + open-ended section to elaborate)